• Skip to primary navigation

 • Simmer 1 cup (250 ml) of sparkling wine in a sauce pan until reduce to about 2 Tbps (30 ml).
 Allow it to cool.

 • Cream butter and icing sugar together.
-When thick and fluufy add the 2 Tbsps (30 ml) reduced champagne and the 1 Tbsp (15 ml) champagne and beat well.
+When thick and fluufy add the 2 Tbsps (30 ml) reduced champagne and the 1 tablespoon (15 ml) champagne and beat well.
 Add more icing sugar if necessary to maintain a firm mixture that will hold its shape.

 Assembly Trifle (See below for Cupcakes)